streamanalyze/streamanalyze.github.io/docs/usermd/pi0/docs.md

-LIVE-ONLY> **Note:** Before following this guide make sure that you have installed sa.engine and connected your Raspberry Pi Zero to your federation.
+> [live-only] **Note:** Before following this guide make sure that you have installed sa.engine and connected your Raspberry Pi Zero to your federation.
 See [Getting started](#/docs/&load_external=streamanalyze.com/getting-started&goto=getting-started/README.md).

 ## Configuring the pi zero.
 Deploy the `pi0` model to your Raspberry Pi Zero: